9 Ways to Live Well with Chronic Pain

 Explore ways you can take control and live a richer, less pain-filled life.

-Some of the most common areas for chronic pain are back, neck, head and peripheral nerves.
+Some of the most common areas for chronic pain are back, neck and head.

 Living with chronic pain can have an enormous impact on your life.
 You may be more likely to feel depressed, exhausted and hopeless.
 Maybe the medications or surgeries you’ve tried have not worked.
-Maybe you fear that others don’t understand, or that you are a burden on your family and friends.
+Maybe you fear that others don’t understand how you feel, or that you are a burden on your family and friends.

 Once your doctor approves a plan, here are some ideas from the American Chronic Pain Association, to help you live a richer, less pain-filled life:

 - Study your pain.
-Learn everything you can about your pain and what may cause it.
-Be an active member of your health care team.
-Follow their advice and ask how you can begin to do more for yourself.
+Learn everything you can about your pain and what may trigger it.
+Be an active member of your health care team and the planning of your treatment plan.
+Be sure to ask how you can begin to do more for yourself.

 - Decide what’s important.
 Think about your priorities.
 What are the things you want to do in your life?
 Focusing on these, rather than on your limitations, may help give you more energy.